 Property owners have a certain duty to keep invited residents, visitors and guests reasonably safe.
 When that duty is breached and injury results, the property owner or individual whose negligence caused the injury needs to be held liable.
 Negligence is the key component in any slip and fall accident case.

 If your injuries were caused as a direct result of another party’s negligence, you may be able to pursue compensation by filing a personal injury claim or lawsuit.
-Seek consultation with a skilled Boston attorney to find out if you may have grounds to seek damages following a slip and fall.
+Seek consultation with a skilled Boston slip and fall attorney to find out if you may have grounds to seek damages following a slip and fall.